jfo/blog/source/posts/how-react-do.md

 language.
 I finally got the itch last week while helping a coworker hack on his React project.
 So this weekend I scratched the itch!

-A thing about javascript is that there seem to be a million differenct ways to package it up.
+A thing about javascript is that there seem to be a million different ways to package it up.
 The tooling is sometimes as impenetrable as the coding itself.
 I want to start by skipping _all_ of that.
 I want to make the simplest simple app I can.
 How do I do this???

 This is kind of sort of a tutorial, but it's really, really not.
 It's more of a dev log that I wrote _while_ I was learning about React, so I wouldn't take this as the source of truth or anything.
-In fact, I would encourage a reader who knows better to let me know if there is anything strange in here!
+In fact, I would encourage readers who know better to let me know if there is anything strange in here!
 I do provide ample links to resources that I found helpful, though, so [you don't have to take my word for it](https://www.youtube.com/watch?v=JjuzxiuIbjs).

 This post got kind of long, so here's a

 <a name=toc />